gagagu/ftnoir_tracker_gvrs/README.md

 # ftnoir_tracker_gvrs
-VR Streamer Plugin for opentrack 2.3 release candidate 9
+VR Streamer Plugin for opentrack 2.3 release candidate 9 to use in combination with my VR Streamer Server and VR Streamer iOS App.
+It is a combination of the acuro tracker and udp tracker.
+The Sensor data will transmit from iPhone to opentrack per UDP.
+The aruco tracker is used for positional tracking (position of iPhone in space).
+My plugin will miy this inportmations to give you a poweful VR Headtracking system for my VR Streaming Server.

 # Installation
 Copy the dll into the opentrack main directory.